How can the Republic qualify for the World Cup?

 So, what need to happen in order for the Republic to guarantee qualification on Tuesday?

-Of the sides who made it to the play-offs, Vera Pauw's side claimed the third-highest points total in the group stages.
+Of the sides that made it to the play-offs, Vera Pauw's side claimed the third-highest points total in the group stages.

 The two teams that collected more points, and therefore sit above the Republic in the play-off rankings, are Switzerland and Iceland.